craigthomas/Chip8C/README.md

 * Running `make` fails with errors regarding `SDL` functions.

-You will need to ensure that you have SDL 1.2.14 or later installed on your computer.
-Additionally, you will need to make sure that the `sdl-config` binary is available on your search path.
+You will need to ensure that you have SDL 2.20 or later installed on your computer.
+Additionally, you will need to make sure that the `sdl2-config` binary is available on your search path.
 The makefile uses it exclusively to ensure that the correct `LDFLAGS` and `CFLAGS` are set.
 If you do not have the binary, you can try providing the correct flags and paths to the SDL library on the command line.
 For example:

-    CFLAGS=-I/usr/include/SDL make
+    CFLAGS=-I/usr/include/SDL2 make

-The above command would force the make to use `/usr/include/SDL` as a source of header files during the compile.
+The above command would force the make to use `/usr/include/SDL2` as a source of header files during the compile.
+Additionally, library flags need to be set as well, such as:

-* Running `make` fails with errors regarding `TTF` functions.

-The project makes use of the `SDL_ttf` extension library.
-On most systems, SDL extensions are installed in the same location as the SDL library.
-However, if you have installed the TTF extensions in a different location, you will have to supply the library path and include files in the `LDFLAGS` and `CFLAGS` variables prior to the build.
-See above for an example of how to do this.
+    LDFLAGS=-lSDL2 -lSDL2_mixer make

 ## Further Documentation